mjirv/dbt-datamocktool/README.md

 4. Run your tests: `dbt deps && dbt seed && dbt test`

 ## Advanced Usage
 Inputs can also be models, SQL statements, and/or macros instead of seeds.
-See `integration_tests/macros/dmt_raw_customers.sql`, `integration_tests/models/unit_test_helpers/dmt__expected_stg_customers_2.sql`, and the related test in `integration_tests/models/staging/schema.yml` where this is implemented (copied below).
+See `integration_tests/macros/dmt_raw_customers.sql` and the related test in `integration_tests/models/staging/schema.yml` where this is implemented (copied below).

 Note that you must wrap your SQL in parentheses in order to create a valid subquery, as below.

 Expected outputs _must_ be seeds or models because the `dbt_utils.equality` test expects a relation.
-If you want to write SQL instead of a CSV for the expectation, you can use a model that is materialized as a view, as below.
+If you want to write SQL instead of a CSV for the expectation, you can use a model that is materialized as a view.
+See `integration_tests/models/unit_test_helpers/dmt__expected_stg_customers_2.sql` where this is implemented (copied below).

 Test:
 ```yaml